We are happy to present our quarterly review of the mid-market IPOs on the ASX.

 Certain costs in undertaking an IPO, being accounting and legal costs, are typically fixed regardless of the outcome.
 Fundraising costs, on the other hand, are generally paid on successful completion of the IPO and represent a percentage of proceeds raised.
 Accordingly, fundraising costs have been excluded from our analysis.

 The analysis was prepared based on data sourced from S&P Capital IQ.
-Data analysed is for completed IPOs on the ASX, from 1 July 2016 to 30 September 2018, with an implied enterprise value of less than $200m.
+Data analysed is for completed IPOs on the ASX, from 1 October 2017 to 30 September 2020, with an implied enterprise value of less than $200m.
 If no implied enterprise value was disclosed at the IPO filling date, transactions were adjusted to be the first enterprise value disclosed within the preceding 90 days.
-In the 23 occurrences where no enterprise value was disclosed during this period, it was calculated by adding total debt at the filing date to the number of shares offered multiplied by the offer price.
-Of the 23 occurrences that were manually adjusted there were 14 instances where the value was not within 25% of the market capitalisation at the IPO date.

 Of the 34 transactions analysed for transaction costs there was sufficient data for 32% of the transactions to calculate the average accounting fees per transaction and there was sufficient data for 68% of the transactions to calculate the average legal fees per transaction.